vishwastewatia/Flask/readme.md

 # Stores REST API

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is built with Flask, Flask-RESTful, Flask-JWT, Flask-SQLAlchemy and PostgresSQL.